Woman Like Me: Music video

 The music videos opens with the quartet attending finishing school where training reinforces stereotypes of how women should supposedly properly conduct themselves.
-The scene where the girls are dressed in leotard is a reference to outfits they've been criticised for wearing in the past, being seen as to provocative.
-In another scene Little Mix are seen walking down a massive ruler, referencing that you can't measure or weigh a woman's worth.
+The scene where the girls are dressed in leotard is a reference to outfits they've been criticised for wearing in the past, being seen as too provocative.
+In another scene Little Mix are seen walking down a massive ruler, referencing that you canot measure or weigh a woman's worth.

 The massive scales represent equality.
-Men aren't called out for their clothing or behaviour or anything in the same way that women are.
-The scales allude to the fact that equality between the sexes doesn't exist yet and Little Mix want to balance the scales.
+Men are not called out for their clothing or behaviour or anything in the same way that women are.
+The scales allude to the fact that equality between the sexes does not exist yet and Little Mix want to balance the scales.
 Filming for the music video took place around late September 2018.
 It was filmed at the Knebworth House, Hertfordshire and was directed by Marc Klasfeld.
 The video was released on 25 October 2018 on Vevo.

 The music video for Woman Like Me was met with praise from critics.
 It sees the group breaking gender norms, while promoting equality and strength.
 It sees the members challenging stereotypes with scenes in reference to housewife stereotypes, lack of equality displayed between men and women, and the criticism they have faced for their clothing choices throughout their career.
 Rolling Stone wrote "Little Mix and Minaj challenge stereotypes in the ‘Woman Like Me’ Video.
 The visual finds the quartet attending finishing school where the training reinforces stereotypes of how women should supposedly properly conduct themselves."

 MTV wrote that the video was their best one to date, mentioning how the group are no strangers to bold, and empowering music videos referring to earlier music videos including "Power", and "Shout Out to My Ex".
 They also stated "They turn into their most prim and proper selves while doing stereotypical "wifey" tasks: ironing a shirt, vacuuming, and pouring tea.
 But as the song goes on and the girls assert themselves as confident, uunconventional women, they ditch the poshness and let loose, generally giving zero fucks."

 At the 39th Brit Awards, the song's video won British Video of the Year, making Little Mix the last act to win the award before it was defunct following the Brit Awards ceremony in 2019.
-Pinnock also said in a interview, "it's personally one of my favourite videos that we've shot.
+Pinnock also said in an interview, "it's personally one of my favourite videos that we've shot.
 The thing I love about it is that most of the video is us all as a group.
 We've hardly got any solos.
 We've never done that before."